FuelLabs/fuels-ts/apps/docs/src/guide/contracts/methods.md

 <<< @/../../docs-snippets/src/guide/contracts/interacting-with-contracts.test.ts#interacting-with-contracts-4{ts:line-numbers}

-## `callAndWait`

-The `callAndWait` method also submits a real contract call transaction, but unlike `call`, it resolves only when the transaction has finished processing.

-Real resources are consumed, and any operations executed by the contract function will be processed on the blockchain.

-<<< @/../../docs-snippets/src/guide/contracts/interacting-with-contracts.test.ts#interacting-with-contracts-5{ts:line-numbers}

 ## `isReadOnly` (utility)

 If you want to figure out whether a function is read-only, you can use the `isReadOnly` method: